eeegl/qbl-generate/prompts/new_prompt/improvement.md

 Also make sure they are in the correct format (as described earlier).

 Respond only with the improved YAML file, without enclosing the YAML in code formatting, and without providing additional comments.

-Only give one single objective (the one that is provided).